FTi130/Avatar-DigitalHumanModeling/Digital Human Modeling.md

 ![https://raw.githubusercontent.com/Antoni950425/Avatar-DigitalHumanModeling/main/03%20Pictures/03GenericModel.png](https://raw.githubusercontent.com/Antoni950425/Avatar-DigitalHumanModeling/main/03%20Pictures/03GenericModel.png)

-## 2.3 Change anthropometry of the generic model
+## 2.3 Change body proportion of the generic model

 In order to be able to test ergonomic factors in a virtual scene using a generic template model, we need to scale the body parts of the mannequin.
 The scaling process requires anthropometric data input.
 Therefore, we first need to select a reliable source to get these data, and in this thesis, I use an online tool provided by TU Delft: Dined, it is an online anthropometric toolkit that aims to help designers to explore, compare and utilize anthropometric data in an effortless way.
 Support anthropometry data of Dutch, Italian, American, and more.